Faculty Resources – Before Classes Start

 Policy 2.20 explains the need for comprehensive final examinations.

 The college will distribute a final exam schedule before the semester begins in order for instructors to prepare course syllabi.
 The final exam schedule can also be found on the OTC Academic Services website.
-Instructors are expected to utilize the final exam period scheduled for each course section that is taught.
+OTC expects instructors to utilize the final exam period scheduled for each course section that they teach.

 The comprehensive final exam should be composed of a departmental portion which is consistent for all instructors teaching a given course.
 In some instances, a practical exam or comprehensive project would be more appropriate.

 Students must complete the appropriate withdrawal paperwork through the Registrar’s Office.
-Students who officially withdraw from a class during the 100% refund period will not have the class appear on their academic transcript.
-Students who withdraw, or are administratively withdrawn, after the 100% refund period will have a “W” appear on their transcript.
+Those who officially withdraw from a class during the 100% refund period will not have the class appear on their academic transcript.
+Students who withdraw, or require administrative withdrawal, after the 100% refund period will have a “W” appear on their transcript.

 Please refer to Board of Trustees Policy, Administrative Withdrawal from a Course, for complete information.